kirbyj/vPhon/README.md

 ## Usage

-vPhon takes an obligatory option flag -d, --dialect, specifying the dialect correspondence set to be used for phonetization ([N]orthern, [C]entral, or [S]outhern).
+vPhon takes an obligatory option flag `-d, --dialect`, specifying the dialect correspondence set to be used for phonetization ([N]orthern, [C]entral, or [S]outhern).
 The correspondence files may be found in the `Rules/` directory.

 vPhon also takes, as an optional argument, a stream of UTF-8 text to be phonetized.
-If you have a file called "tuoi.txt", for example, and want to create Southern-dialect IPA from it, either of the following will work:
+If you have a file called `tuoi.txt`, for example, and want to create Southern-dialect IPA from it, either of the following will work:

 ```